thestereoscopics/twitterTimelineModule/README.md

-# twitterTimelineModule
+# Twitter Timeline Module
-Create a responsive and configurable Twitter timeline without the cookies.
+A responsive and configurable Twitter timeline without the cookies.